BVantur/inspektify/README.md

 # Getting started

 This library can be used only on projects that are using Ktor for network communication.
-If there is a need to support a different library besides Ktor open an issue for it.
+If there is a need to support a different networking library besides Ktor open an issue for it.
 Inspektify is supported only for projects that are using the Ktor library equal to or greater than 2.3.1.

 ## 1. Gradle